iter8-tools/iter8/mkdocs/docs/getting-started/quick-start.md

     1. The [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
     2. [Go 1.13+](https://golang.org/doc/install).

+    > **Note:** Please choose the same K8s stack (for example, Istio, KFServing, or Knative) consistently throughout this tutorial.
+If you wish to switch K8s stacks between tutorials, start from a clean K8s cluster (step 1 below), so that your cluster is correctly setup.

 ## 1. Create Kubernetes cluster

 Create a local cluster using Kind or Minikube as follows, or use a managed Kubernetes cluster.
 Ensure that the cluster has sufficient resources, for example, 8 CPUs and 12GB of memory.